 “The same.
 I speak to him for courtesy’s sake.
 I can’t reclaim what we were.”

-Keelath grunted.
+Keelath grunted, and he relented enough to put an arm around her.
+Though it made her shiver, she counted it as a victory.
 “It gnaws.
 I can still read people’s emotions even if I can’t join in.
 Their disgust and fear.
-I see Tyrdan’s hope and love for me, and I see it crashing every time I must disappoint him—even sometimes I am not sure why.
+I see Tyrric’s hope and love for me, and I see it crashing down every time I must disappoint him.
 A little memory gone, an inside joke I didn’t laugh at, something I might have believed then but don’t believe now.
-But I can’t lie to him.
-I can’t change myself to fit this fantasy I don’t know, even if I could remember what it was.”
+But I can’t lie to him, Mirium.
+I can’t change myself to fit this fantasy of his, even if I could remember what it was.”
 Keelath looked away.
 “Nor is that the worst of it.
 He doesn’t know the things I have done as a knight of the Lich King.”

 “Keelath.”
 Mirium reached up to his shoulders to brace him, shaking him until he looked down at her.
 “It doesn’t matter, what you’ve become or what you did.
-You are—were—my heart, and I’ll always support you, even more so knowing how much those things pain you.”
+You are—were—in our hearts, and we’ll always support you, even more so knowing how much those things pain you.”

-“Ah,” said Keelath, and his tone was sardonic.
+“Ah,” said Keelath, and his tone was sardonic, turning to the hiss of a hunting predator as he went on.
 “What if they did not pain me?
 What if there was no guarantee I would not do such again?
-The murders, the agony, the blood—as enticing as courtship once was to me as a living man.
+The murders, the tortures, the blood—as enticing as courtship once was to me as a living man.
 What if I even lived for it…?”

 Mirium suppressed a shudder and tilted her head up defiantly.
 “I don’t believe you’d say it that way if you were truly okay with it.”

-“And maybe I’m not, but it’s on an intellectual level only, do you see?
+Keelath broke away from her.
+“And maybe I’m not, but it’s on an intellectual level only, do you understand?
 I can’t be with you.
 Eventually, the hunger would be stronger than my mind.
-Among my own kind, there is little danger of snapping, but among the living, there always is.”
+Among my own kind, there is little danger of snapping and accidentally killing somebody, but among the living, there always is.”

 A wild thought overtook her.
-She knew he could raise the dead to be like him—unliving.
+She knew he could raise the dead to be like him—Forsaken.
 What if he did that to her?
-What if she encouraged him to?
+What if they could be together that way…?

 Just as quickly she realized the foolishness of that thought and banished it.
-“Okay,” she said evenly.
+“Okay,” she said cooly.
 “You’ve given me the party line.
 Now what do you really feel?”

 Was that a crack in his eyes?
 “Mirium…”

-She stood on her tip-toes, the better to look him in the eye.
+She stood on her tip-toes, the better to look the tall man in the eye.
 “I lived through the Scourge attack and witnessed a lot of horrible things, Keelath.
-And I lived with Forsaken and even made a few friends among them whom I helped through their troubles, much like I’m trying to help you.
+And I’ve lived with Forsaken and even made a few friends among them.
+I helped them through their troubles, much like I’m trying to help you.
 I wasn’t born yesterday!
-Now what do you feel?”
+So you tell me now, under all that doubt and fear, what do you really feel?”

 Keelath was quiet for a long time, staring at her, then staring into space.
 “Loss,” he finally said.